-When an architect is hired by a client, the first and the most important duty of the architect is to gather all the information and design ideas that are necessary to design and plan a working and functional space.
+When an architect is hired by a client, the first and most important duty of the architect is to gather all the information and design ideas that are necessary to design and plan a working and functional space.
 That space must also follow all the building by laws and also, must fulfill the client’s needs and demands.
-Let’s get into a little detail on what is the role of an architect or what an architect actually does from the starting to the end of a project.
+Let’s get into a little detail on what is the role of an architect or what an architect actually does from the start to the end of a project.

 The role of an architect in the building industry is immense and is usually divided into three general phases which are as follows:

-1. Stages before the construction
+Stages before the construction

 These are the stages in a project that happens before starting the construction of a building.
-This stage is the most important aspect of the project as all the decision making regarding the type of building, the planning, the concept, etc. happens during this stage.
-This stage can be divided into five sub stages:
+This stage is the most important aspect of the project as all the decision-making regarding the type of building, the planning, the concept, etc. happens during this stage.
+This stage can be divided into five sub-stages:

 This is the stage where the client arranges a meeting with the architect where they discuss the design of the building and the style that it will follow.
-The client explains their lifestyle and priorities to the architect and also gives him/her a brief about the requirements in the building that they want to construct.
+The client explains their lifestyle and priorities to the architect and also gives him/her a brief about the requirements of the building that they want to construct.
 The overall budget of the whole project is also discussed in this meeting.

-First Design Proposal:
+First Design Proposal

-C. The Development Stage:
+The Development Stage

-D. Drawing Approval Stage:
+Drawing Approval Stage

 This is the stage where the architect prepares the working drawings for the permission and approval of the local government authority.
-This drawing shows the proper sizes of rooms, and other spaces located inside and outside the building.
+This drawing shows the proper sizes of rooms and other spaces located inside and outside the building.
 These drawings follow a certain sequence which is as follows:

-Floor Plans: This drawing includes detailed floor plans and the arrangement of all the rooms and spaces inside the building to be constructed.
+This drawing includes detailed floor plans and the arrangement of all the rooms and spaces inside the building to be constructed.

-Elevations & Sections: These are provided so that the heights and floor levels can be understood from the drawings given to the client.
+These are provided so that the heights and floor levels can be understood from the drawings given to the client.

-Details of roof, flooring, staircases, etc.: These are additional details that are added to the drawings for a better understanding of fixtures and how the details inside the building would turn out to be.
+These are additional details that are added to the drawings for a better understanding of fixtures and how the details inside the building would turn out to be.

 After all the above stages are completely done, the architect prepares tender drawings for the project which are given to a quantity surveyor.
 Then the tender is evaluated and a tender interview meeting is fixed.

-2. Stages during the construction:
+Stages during the construction

 During the construction of the structure, an architect makes detailed drawings and other items related to the building which will be during the making of the structure.
 Then the construction drawings are issued accordingly, and the architect makes the necessary changes whenever required.
-The architect also goes for regular inspection of the project as they have to make sure that the work is being done according to the drawings provided.
+The architect also goes for regular inspections of the project as they have to make sure that the work is being done according to the drawings provided.
 They also make sure that the materials being used are up to the mark and they ensure that the project is completed on time.
 They also make minor changes to the drawings as during the construction of a building such changes occur occasionally and additional drawings apart from the construction drawings are also provided so that the workmen appointed for the building understand the details easily.
-An architect also issues a completion certificated after the structure is fully built.
+An architect also issues a completion certificate after the structure is fully built.
 This certificate comes with a lot of other formalities which are also included in the role of an architect.

-3. Stages after the construction:
+Stages after the construction

-This stage is also known as the defects and liability period which stretches over a period of twenty four (24) months of the completion of the entire project.
+This stage is also known as the defects and liability period which stretches over a period of twenty-four (24) months of the completion of the entire project.
 The architect issues a formal instruction to rectify defects and it is their duty to inspect all the other remedial works.